 Hydraulic Fracturing, more commonly known as fracking, is a somewhat controversial and often misunderstood process of accessing natural gasses.
-To understand the pros and cons of fracking you must know what it is, how it works, and potential risks as well as benefits.
+Understanding the pros and cons of fracking is important.
+You must know what it is, how it works, and its potential risks and benefits.

 What is Fracking?